MapRVA/skyway/README.md

 ## License

-skyway is released under the GPLv3+ license.
+skyway is released under GPLv3 or any later version.
 Please see [LICENSE.md](LICENSE.md) for more information.

 Example data in this repository is from [OpenStreetMap](https://www.openstreetmap.org), and is therefore subject to the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/).